-Pawhuska Indian Village partners with Pawhuska Youth Sports to bring youth softball to area youth.
+Pawhuska Indian Village partners with Pawhuska Youth Sports to teach the importance of physical activity in our daily routines.

 Dinners are a very traditional part of our culture.
 A celebration is never without food.
 Food is life to our people and when you invite someone to a celebration, you feed them.
-Dinners are held for birthdays, anniversaries, graduations, namings.
-Traditional foods, such Meat gravy, Corn Soup, Hominy, Port Steam Fry, Candied Squash, Grape Dumplings and Fry Bread are usually the courses.
+Dinners are held for birthdays, anniversaries, graduations, and namings.
+Traditional foods, such as meat gravy, corn soup, hominy, pork steam fry, candied squash, grape dumplings, and fry bread are usually the courses.

 Dinner at Wakon Iron Hall